 The hemp plant is beautiful and so versatile.
 There’s a lot of confusion around hemp, cannabis, the uses of these plants, hemp offset, and the hemp plant’s potential impact on climate change.
 So we’ve put this handy FAQ together for you.
 Enjoy and share!

 Hemp is a plant that has been cultivated by humans for about 10,000 years for its useful fibre (think paper, fabric, rope, sails); and also for its oils, which can be used for food and as moisturisers; and for its CBD, which is undergoing multiple clinical trials on its medical potential; and for its conversion to fuel by fermentation (think ethanol).
 You can also make hemp beer by fermentation, it’s up to you.
-Hemp can be used to make plastic.
+Hemp can even be used to make sustainable plastic.
 In 1941, Henry Ford unveiled a car made almost entirely of hemp, which ran on hemp fuel.
 Hemp can claim to be the most versatile and useful plant in the world.
 There’s even hempcrete, a much more sustainable building material.

 It’s very green, tall and bushy, very fast-growing, with elegant leaves you’ve probably seen on a million pop culture designs.
 Wikipedia answers it best, and with a picture: “Hemp, or industrial hemp, is a variety of the Cannabis sativa plant species that is grown specifically for industrial use.
 It can be used to make a wide range of products.
 Along with bamboo, hemp is one of the fastest-growing plants on Earth.
 It was also one of the first plants to be spun into usable fibre 50,000 years ago.
 It can be refined into a variety of commercial items, including paper, rope, textiles, clothing, biodegradable plastics, paint, insulation, biofuel, food, and animal feed.”